 Long sandy beaches backed with red cliffs.
 Freshly caught lobster, oysters and clams.
 Toe-tapping music at lively kitchen parties or local pubs.
 And plenty of outdoor adventures, from cycling to kayaking to hiking.
 In the Gulf of St Lawrence, on Canada’s eastern shores, Prince Edward Island (PEI) may be the country’s smallest province, but there’s plenty to see and do.

 Besides its natural setting, PEI’s other claim to fame is a series of early 20th-century novels about a feisty red-haired girl.
-Lucy Maud Montgomery set the Anne of Green Gables books around her PEI hometown of Cavendish, and several island attractions can tell you more about the noted author and the beloved Canadian character she created.
+Lucy Maud Montgomery set the Anne of Green Gables books around Cavendish, her PEI hometown.
+Several island attractions can tell you more about the noted author and the beloved Canadian character she created.

 When should I go to Prince Edward Island?

 Many island businesses are seasonal, opening in May or June and closing in September or by the Canadian Thanksgiving weekend in October.
 Prices are typically somewhat lower in the shoulder months of May, June, September and October.
-Expect more rain and varied temperatures in both fall and spring, although you might have mild, sunny days too, which are good for hiking, bicycling and island exploring.
+Expect more rain and varied temperatures in both fall and spring, although you might have mild, sunny days, as well – good for hiking, bicycling and island exploring.

 The Atlantic hurricane season officially runs from June to November, although the worst storms have previously hit the maritime provinces in the fall.
-Expect snow anytime between November and April, with fierce winter winds making the temperatures feel much colder than the average ranges of -11ºC to -3ºC (11–26ºF).
+Expect snow anytime between November and April, with fierce winter winds making the temperatures feel much colder than the average ranges of -11°C to -3°C (11°F to 26°F).

 How much time should I spend on Prince Edward Island?

-If you have a long weekend, start in Charlottetown, exploring the province’s historic capital, and learn about its role as the “the birthplace of Confederation,” creating the union that would become the country of Canada.
+If you have a few days, start in Charlottetown.
+Explore the province’s historic capital, and learn about its role as the “the birthplace of Confederation,” creating the union that would become the country of Canada.
 Have a drink overlooking the waterfront, then grab a bite from one of the vendors in Founders Food Hall.
 Your next stop is Cavendish on the island’s north shore, where several sights tell you about the Anne of Green Gables story.
 Then explore the beaches of Prince Edward Island National Park, perhaps taking a hike through the Greenwich dunes before dinner at Dalvay by the Sea, a historic summer home turned inn.
 The next day, go kayaking or cycling.
 Dig into a traditional lobster supper, ending your trip with music in a local pub.

-To explore more of the island, plan a one-week road trip.
+To explore more of the island, plan a week-long road trip.
 After your time in Charlottetown, Cavendish and the national park, drive west for an Indigenous cultural experience on Lennox Island, a Mi’kmaq community.
 Circle the island’s west side, sampling the spuds at the Canadian Potato Museum, stopping for a lunchtime concert at the Stompin’ Tom Centre and spending the night in the West Point Lighthouse.
-Returning to Charlottetown, stop off in the village of Victoria by the Sea for a lobster roll or freshly steamed mussels.
+On the way back to Charlottetown, stop off in the village of Victoria by the Sea for a lobster roll or freshly steamed mussels.
 If you have more time, continue east to Souris for a cruise on a lobster boat.

 How do I get to Prince Edward Island?

-You can fly non-stop to Charlottetown Airport (YYG) from Toronto, Montreal and Ottawa year round, and seasonally from Calgary and smaller Canadian cities.
+Fly non-stop to Charlottetown Airport (YYG) from Toronto, Montréal and Ottawa year round, and seasonally from Calgary and smaller Canadian cities.
 For more flight options, consider jetting into Nova Scotia’s Halifax Stanfield International Airport (YHZ), which has non-stop flights to additional Canadian, US and European cities.
-It’s a three-hour drive or bus trip from Halifax airport to PEI over the Confederation Bridge.
+It’s a 3-hour drive or bus trip from Halifax airport to PEI over the Confederation Bridge.
 Maritime Bus can take you to Charlottetown from Halifax airport or from other destinations in Nova Scotia and neighboring New Brunswick.

 How do I get around Prince Edward Island?